Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 Exercise 0 - Installing Terraform

 Terraform is supported across Windows, Linux/Unix and MacOS.
-The downloads for the latest version can be found from the link below.Terraform is distributed as a single binary.
+The downloads for the latest version can be found from (here.)[https://www.terraform.io/downloads.html]
+Terraform is distributed as a single binary.
 Install Terraform by unzipping it and moving it to a directory included in your system's executable PATH.
 On Linux and MacOS systems you can do this through the command `$PATH` For more information on the install I'd recommend [This handy guide](https://www.vasos-koupparis.com/terraform-getting-started-install/)

 https://www.terraform.io/downloads.html